pltr/onering/README.md

 ### Warnings
 Currently this is highly experimental, so be careful.
 It also uses some dirty tricks to get around go's typesystem.
 If you have a type mismatch between your sender and receiver or try to receive something unexpected, it will likely blow up.
+Build it with `-tags debug` to ensure it's not the case.

 ### FAQ